mikayahlevi/mru-lm/README.md

 ### Comparison with Similar Projects

-After finishing this project, I've been informed that this project actually has quite a bit of overlap with DeltaNet (<https://arxiv.org/abs/2102.11174>) and RWKV7 (<https://x.com/BlinkDL_AI/status/1833863117480280528>).
-Note that I may misunderstand these other projects.
-The recurrence relation of RWKV7 and DeltaNet is almost a subset of the MRU with additional structure on $X$, except they also have a term that is added to (the equivalent of) $H_t$ at each timestep.
-Despite the overlap, the MRU still has a two key differences.

-- RWKV7 and DeltaNet don't derive an effecient scan like I do in the next section.
-The paper Parallelizing Linear Transformers with the Delta Rule over Sequence Length (<https://arxiv.org/pdf/2406.06484>) does derive a less parallel (if I'm not mistaken) chunkwise form, though.
-- The MRU deconstructs the states to extract one output feature per state matrix element by reshaping it.
-DeltaNet and RWKV, on the other hand, only extract the square root of the number of elements per state matrix by using the matrices as weight for a linear, leading to orders of magitude more computation for an equivalent number of features.
+#### Differences with State-Space Models

+Recent developments in state space models have branched out from the Mamba 1 and 2, which use the introduction of selectivity and a reformulation of state space systems to bring them closer to linear attention.
+Models like Mamba 1/2, RWKV7, and DeltaNet, etc use a significantly reduced state matrix (simply a scalar in the case of Mamba 2) to allow them to avoid the more computationally expensive linear transformations.
+These changes allow the systems to expressed as computationally effecient weighted sums of vectors (similar to attention).
+The MRU takes the opposite approach and drops the added terms from state space systems and instead focuses on making the state matrix selective/data-dependent and effecient, so that each update transforms the last state.

+#### Theoretical Disadvantage when Compared to Attention and Mamba-Like Models

+If we assume that a model can only store an amount of information proportional to the accesible number of scalars, the MRU is shown to have a disadvantage.
+With attention, it's fair to assume that every value is accessible at every future timestep, meaning that attention can store information proportional to the value size times the sequence length.
+Mamba-like models also store a large amount information, with a state size by hidden size matrix accessed by a query-like vector at every timestep.
+Unfortunately, the MRU only has a single square matrix with the number of elements equal to the state size, potentially meaning that the information has to be compressed into a much smaller representation.

 ### Efficient Scan

 For the MRU, I've derived an effecient algorithm using a parallel scan to compute it.
-Sorry for my most likely incorrect mathematical notation.
-I am not well versed in the math fields that this computation involves.
+Sorry for my (most likely) incorrect mathematical notation.
+I am not well versed in all of the math fields that this computation involves.
 Note that the $^T$ symbol refers to transposing the last two dimensions and the $I$ symbol refers to the identity matrix.
 The closed form ($1 \leq j \leq s$) for the MRU is

 $$